FSXAC/FSXAC.github.io/documents/CIVL250/module5.md

 4. Distribution: energy use, and produce packaging
 5. Retail: energy use
 6. Use: water and energy use
-7. End of life: ecotoxity from landfill, which leads to poorer health
+7. End of life: ecotoxicity from landfill, which leads to poorer health

 ### Material Consumption